 The mass spectrometry team’s main research theme is the gas-phase structural chemistry of natural compounds, with a three-fold perspective: fundamental aspects, methodology and applications.
 The aim is to offer new tools in analytical chemistry and bioinformatics, in close interaction with academic and industrial specialists in biology, medicine and the environment, for a better understanding of living organisms and fundamental MS processes.

 - MALDI-TOF/TOF UltrafleXtreme (Bruker Daltonics)

-- Big data analysis/molecular network: Modern data acquisition techniques in MS/MS mass spectrometry (DDA and DIA) have led to the increasing difficulty of processing these data in a non-automated way.
+- Molecular Network: Modern MS/MS data acquisition techniques (DDA and DIA) have made it increasingly difficult to process these data in a non-automated way.
 In this context, our team is developing new tools based on molecular networks.
-The classical approach described on the historical GNPS platform has been improved by using the t-SNE (t-distributed stochastic neighbor embedding) algorithm to organize the data set.
-For further information, please refer to the dedicated website: https://metgem.github.io/
+The classic approach described on the historical GNPS platform has been improved by using the t-SNE (t-distributed stochastic neighbor embedding) algorithm to organize the dataset.
+For further information, please visit the dedicated website: https://metgem.github.io/

-- Epigenetics: Due to its sensitivity and specificity, mass spectrometry is a particularly effective tool for identifying, detecting and quantifying chemical changes in DNA and RNA.
-In this context, we have developed approaches based on the purification of oligonucleotides by our biological collaborators followed by MALDI-TOF/TOF mass spectrometric analyses.
-This allows us to perform the exact mass measurement of modified and unmodified oligonucleotides and to determine the position of these modifications after partial enzymatic digestion.
-Studies of RNA methylation kinetics have been undertaken to better understand the regulatory processes for these changes.
-Finally, we have set up a workflow allowing the absolute quantification of canonical or modified nucleosides from RNA or DNA extracts.
+Thanks to its sensitivity and specificity, mass spectrometry is a particularly effective tool for identifying, detecting and quantifying chemical modifications of DNA and RNA.
+In this context, we have developed approaches based on oligonucleotide purification by our biological collaborators, followed by MALDI-TOF/TOF mass spectrometry analysis.
+This enables us to measure the exact mass of modified and unmodified oligonucleotides, and to determine the position of these modifications after partial enzymatic digestion.
+Studies of RNA methylation kinetics have been undertaken, providing a better understanding of the processes involved in regulating these modifications.
+Finally, we have set up a workflow for the absolute quantification of canonical or modified nucleosides from RNA or DNA extracts.